cansik/realsense-processing/README.md

 Also check out the following example, which uses this API getters to display a pointcloud.

 - [Pointcloud Example](https://github.com/cansik/realsense-processing/blob/master/examples/PointCloudViewer/PointCloudViewer.pde) (Advanced API)

+## FAQ
+We try to gather the most frequent questions and answer them here, so we do not have to answer them in every issue.

+> The method start(Device) in the type RealSenseCamera is not applicable for the arguments (int, int, int, boolean, boolean)

+You are still using the deprecated API.
+Please update your code to the 2.0 API structure or install the deprecated API as described in the section [Important](Important).

+> The image from the RealSense looks distorted and glitchy.

+When shutting down the camera without using the `stop()` method, the camera can fall into a bricked state.
+Just plug out the camera and plug it back in to reset it.

+> The camera directly starts with an error that the device could not have been opened.

+Either the camera is already used in another application (RealSense-Viewer?) or it is in a bricked state.
+Just plug out the camera and plug it back in to reset it.

 ## About